rgeorgia/Oxidize-the-boring-stuff/Readme.md

 ## Oxidize the boring stuff outline
 - Read csv file downloaded from your bank, then write csv or excel file
-- CRUD stuff from database created in the first challenge.
+- Read csv (or Excel) file and export to sqlite database